Regulation of Care

 must publish a report on any review carried out under this Regulation and

-ensure that it is made available to care receivers, their representatives, the
+ensure that it is made available to service users, their representatives, the

 Commission and any other person who requests it.